dfinity/portal/docs/references/ic-interface-spec.md

 While an implementation will likely try to keep the time returned by `ic0.time` close to the real time, this is not formally part of this specification.
 :::

+### Performance counter {#system-api-performance-counter}

+The canister can query the \"performance counter\", which is a deterministic monotonically increasing integer approximating the amount of work the canister has done since the beginning of the current execution.

+`ic0.performance_counter : (counter_type : i32) -> i64`

+The argument `type` decides which performance counter to return:

+-   0 : instruction counter.
+The number of WebAssembly instructions the system has determined that the canister has executed.

+In the future, we might expose more performance counters.

+The system resets the counter at the beginning of each [Entry points](#entry-points) invocation.

+The main purpose of this counter is to facilitate in-canister performance profiling.

 ### Certified data {#system-api-certified-data}

 For each canister, the IC keeps track of "certified data", a canister-defined blob.
 For fresh canisters, this blob is the empty blob (`""`).